2007–08 WHL season

 The 2007–08 WHL season was the 42nd season of the Western Hockey League (WHL).
 The regular season began on September 20, 2007, and ended on March 16, 2008.
-The WHL Playoffs began on March 21, 2008, and ended on May 7, 2008.
+The Tri-City Americans won the Scotty Munro Memorial Trophy for the best regular season record.
+The playoffs began on March 21, and ended on May 7, with the Spokane Chiefs defeating the Lethbridge Hurricanes in the championship series to claim their second Ed Chynoweth Cup and a berth at the 2008 Memorial Cup tournament, which Spokane would go on to win.

-A new expansion team, the Edmonton Oil Kings, joined the league bringing the WHL to 22 teams that played a 72-game season.
-The Spokane Chiefs won the Ed Chynoweth Cup, defeating the Lethbridge Hurricanes in four games.
-Spokane would go on to capture the Memorial Cup.
+The Edmonton Oil Kings joined the league as an expansion club—their name paying homage to Edmonton's original WHL team—bringing the WHL to 22 teams.